gnosis/dex-docs/docs/tutorialaddtoken4.md

 ---
 id: addtoken4
-title: Seting approval for your OWL to be spent
+title: Setting approval for your OWL to be spent
 sidebar_label: Setting Approval
 ---

 In the next step, you have to approve spending from your wallet.

+Note: An alternative to setting approval using Etherscan, as explained below, is via the user friendly interface [Mesa](https://mesa.eth.link), the first dapp built on Gnosis Protocol.
+To perform this step on Mesa, head to the 'Balances' tab.

+To continue with this step using Etherscan:

 1. Go to https://etherscan.io/token/0x1a5f9352af8af974bfc03399e3767df6370d82e4#writeContract.